-- We provide an analytic treatment of binary evaporation by randomly distributed, spatially extended objects.
-An analytic form factor takes care of scale dependence in the density profile. - GAIA data contain some 2000+ high-probability, halo-like, a>0.1 pc candidates.
-Their survival yields observation sensitivity to tidal disruption from DM. - For dilute axion stars, sensitivity extends into heavier ALP mass range (relative to other star systems) $10^{-17} < m_a < 10^{-15}$ eV. #TODO - Other granularities, e.g. miniclusters (upcoming), binary abundance, etc. - Dynamic effects: orbit deformation, high eccentricity, etc.
+- Interest in DM's gravitational imprints is on the rise. - We provide an analytic treatment of binary evaporation by randomly distributed, spatially extended objects.
+A concise form factor incorporates scale dependence from the density profile. - GAIA data contain some 2000+ high-probability, halo-like, a>0.1 pc candidates.
+Their survival yields observation sensitivity to tidal disruption from DM. - For dilute axion stars, sensitivity extends into heavier ALP mass range (relative to other star systems) $10^{-17} < m_a < 10^{-15}$ eV. - Interferrence effects in density profiles?. - More complicated dynamics beyond kinetic heating: soliton disruption, etc.